efugier/smartcat/README.md

 Puts a brain behind `cat`!
 CLI interface to bring language models in the Unix ecosystem and allow power users to make the most out of llms.

 What makes it special:
-- made for power users;
+- made for power users, tailor the config to reduce overhead on your most the most repetitive tasks;
-- minimalist, built following to the unix philosophy with terminal and editor intergation in mind;
+- minimalist, built according the unix philosophy with terminal and editor intergation in mind;
 - good io handling to insert user input in prompts and use the result in cli-based workflows;
 - built-in partial prompt to make the model play nice as a cli tool;
 - full configurability on which API, LLM version and temperature you use;